Dimensionality Reduction

 For a more detailed explanation on PCA, please look over this lesson (adapted from StatQuests/Josh Starmer’s YouTube video).
 We also strongly encourage you to explore the video StatQuest’s video for a more thorough understanding.

 Let’s say you are working with a single-cell RNA-seq dataset with 12,000 cells and you have quantified the expression of 20,000 genes.
-The schematic below demonstrates how you would go from a cell x gene matrix to principal component (PC) scores for each individual cell.
+The schematic below demonstrates how you would go from a cell-by-gene matrix to principal component (PC) scores for each individual cell.

 Figure 3: Schematic of PCA: from a cell-by-gene count matrix to principal component scores per cell.

 To perform PCA, we need to first choose the most variable features, then scale the data.
-Since highly expressed genes exhibit the highest amount of variation and we don’t want our ‘highly variable genes’ only to reflect high expression, we need to scale the data to scale variation with expression level.
+Since highly expressed genes exhibit the highest amount of variation and we don’t want our ‘highly variable genes’ only to reflect high expression, we need to scale the data to account for the dependence of variation on expression level.
 The Seurat ScaleData() function will scale the data by:

-• Adjusting the expression of each gene to give a mean expression across cells to be 0
+• Adjusting the expression of each gene to give a mean expression across bins of 0

-• Scaling expression of each gene to give a variance across cells to be 1
+• Scaling expression of each gene to give a variance across bins of 1

 # Scale the log-normalized expression